Shoreline litter in French overseas territories

 Coastal litter in Guadeloupe

-To this end, during the first year, Cedre catalogued past and ongoing monitoring projects and actions related to marine litter, as well as monitoring data likely to support the study.
-The protocol used in mainland France was reviewed and adapted to overseas territories, specifically enriching the identification grid for macrolitter.
-Local operators with good knowledge of their territories were identified, contracted, and trained by Cedre to implement the monitoring protocol at jointly identified coastal sites.
-The second year focused on conducting macrolitter surveys at selected sites, with scientific and technical support from Cedre to ensure consistency across all studied locations.
-Once collected, data were transmitted to Cedre for centralization and quality control.
-The third and final year of the project was dedicated to analyzing and interpreting the results.
+To this end, during the first year, Cedre inventoried both completed and ongoing monitoring projects and actions relating to marine litter, as well as monitoring data that could support the study.
+The protocol used in mainland France was revised and adapted to overseas territories, in particular by adding to the macrolitter identification key.
+Local operators with good knowledge of their local area were identified, contracted, and trained by CEDRE to implement the monitoring protocol at jointly identified shoreline sites.
+The second year focused on conducting macrolitter surveys at the selected sites, with scientific and technical support from CEDRE to ensure consistency across all studied locations.
+The data collected was sent to Cedre to be compiled and checked.
+The third and final year of the project was devoted to analysing and interpreting the results.

-As part of this study, 87 surveys were conducted in 2024 at 24 sites across the various overseas territories: Guadeloupe (two sites), Martinique (four sites), French Guiana (two sites), Reunion Island (two sites), Mayotte (eight sites), and the Scattered Islands in the French Southern and Antarctic Lands (six sites).
-Data from the "Plastique à la loupe" participatory science program by the Tara Ocean Foundation, as well as opportunistic monitoring in New Caledonia, French Polynesia, and Saint Pierre and Miquelon, were also integrated to enrich the study.
+For this study, 87 surveys were conducted in 2024 at 24 sites across the various overseas territories: Guadeloupe (two sites), Martinique (four sites), French Guiana (two sites), Reunion Island (two sites), Mayotte (eight sites), and the Scattered Islands in the French Southern and Antarctic Lands (six sites).
+Data from the "Plastique à la loupe" citizen science program led by the Tara Ocean Foundation, as well as opportunistic monitoring in New Caledonia, French Polynesia, and Saint Pierre and Miquelon, were also integrated to enrich the study.

 Mapping of coastal litter pollution in French overseas territories (2024 data)